Ly0n/awesome-robotic-tooling/README.md

 * [imu_tools](https://github.com/ccny-ros-pkg/imu_tools) - IMU-related filters and visualizers.
 * [RTKLIB](https://github.com/rtklibexplorer/RTKLIB) - A version of RTKLIB optimized for single and dual frequency low cost GPS receivers, especially u-blox receivers
 * [mola](https://github.com/MOLAorg/mola) - is a Modular system for Localization and Mapping
+* [ai-imu-dr](https://github.com/mbrossar/ai-imu-dr) - contains the code of our novel accurate method for dead reckoning of wheeled vehicles based only on an IMU

 ### SLAM
 #### Lidar